carlos334lima/Netflix_Clone/README.md

 # Netflix_Clone
-Uma aplicação clonando uma das principais provedoras de filmes e séries do mundo, a Netflix.
-Construindo o Back-end e Front-end Web/Mobile. 📺❤
+An application cloning one of the main providers of movies and series in the world, a Netflix.
+Building the Web / Mobile Back-end and Front-end.. 📺❤